Domestic Assault, Felony Assault, Crimes with alleged Domestic Relationship

 - Child Abuse or Neglect claims; Malicious Punishment of a Child

 - Minnesota Criminal Sexual Conduct

-Domestic Defense Attorney Thomas Gallagher has been successfully defending people from domestic crime charges since 1988.
-Give Gallagher a call to discuss your criminal matter: 612 333-1500
+Domestic Defense Attorney Thomas Gallagher has successfully defended people from domestic charges since 1988.
+Give Thomas Gallagher a call to discuss your criminal matter: 612 333-1500